 In “putting service before self,” the AMA’s Veterans Community Resource Group highlights what veterans bring to the AMA, including a dedication to teamwork, collaboration, leadership, diversity and inclusion.

-The AMA’s Women's Employee Resource Group seeks to inspire and equip AMA women to invest in their career development and professional growth.
+The AMA’s Women Inspired Now (WIN) seeks to inspire and equip AMA women to invest in their career development and professional growth.